-Please review your HTML warnings palette in Captivate and use it to review compatibility issues before you push the publish button.
-It does a great job of alerting you to big problems you might face related to content rendering and playback – a small thing, really, but it can save you some debugging headaches where issues lie.
+Please review your HTML warnings palette in Captivate and use it to discuss compatibility issues before you push the publish button.
+It does a great job of alerting you to significant problems you might face related to content rendering and playback – a small thing, really, but it can save you some debugging headaches where issues lie.

 5. Compress Your Audio

 Take advantage of Captivate’s built-in audio compression tools in the output settings.

 In our experience, FM-quality bitrate (64kbps) is adequate for voice, primarily when used on a tablet or smartphone without headphones.